PrioritySoftware/PrioritySoftware.github.io/_sdk/Execute-FormLoads.md

     Load Designer* using ASCII character encoding.
 When loading to a table, the program will insert records in the defined load table.\
     **Note:** This option is often used together with '-f'.
 -   '-ou' - This is similar to the '-o' option, except that data will be written to the file using Unicode (UTF-16) character encoding.\
     **Note:** This option is often used together with '-f'.
+-   '-ou8' - This is similar to the '-o' option, except that data will be written to the file using Unicode (UTF-8) character encoding.\
+    **Note:** This option is often used together with '-f'.
 -   '-f', *'output_file'* - When exporting data to a file (using the '-o' or '-ou' option), include this parameter to write the